Planning a Trip to Canada, Mexico or the Adjacent Caribbean Islands?

 Traveling to Cuba

 The U.S. still has an economic embargo against Cuba which includes certain types of travel.
-Tourism continues to be prohibited according to the Office of Foreign Asset Control (see item #8.)
+Tourism continues to be prohibited according to the Office of Foreign Asset Control (see item #8 of these FAQs .)
 The embargo affects people currently living in the U.S. including international students and scholars.
-Traveling through other countries prior to arriving in Cuba does not change whether or not you are subject to the embargo (see item #36.)
+Traveling through other countries prior to arriving in Cuba does not change whether or not you are subject to the embargo (see item #36 of these FAQs.)
 There are specific educational activities that are permitted in Cuba.
 For details please read the Yale International Toolkit about travel to Cuba before planning your trip.
 If you do travel to Cuba Automatic Revalidation does not apply.
 This means you must have a valid visa to return to the U.S. from Cuba, and obtaining a new U.S. visa from the embassy in Havana can be time consuming.